meresar/dnd_scores/README.md

 ## Idea

-There are several different methods for determining starting ability scores in TTRPGs (rolling, point buy, etc).
+There are several different methods for determining starting ability scores in TTRPGs (rolling, point buy, etc). [^disclaim]

-> Assuming abilities are normally distributed within the (human) population, how do these various methods compare to a normal distribution?[^disclaim]
+> Assuming abilities are normally distributed within the (human) population, how do these various methods compare to a normal distribution?

 #### To do: